la-haute-societe/craft-elasticsearch/README.md

   - `id`: unique ID of the result
   - `title`: page title
   - `url`: full url to the page
+  - `elementHandle`: the element handle name.
+Can be either `entry` or `product`
   - `score`: entry result score
   - `highlights`: array of highlighted content matching the query terms
+  - `rawResult`: the ElasticsearchRecord raw result object

 >Note: To add additional attributes, see [Index additional data](#indexing-of-additional-data) for more details.